 The third service offered in the CloudConsole is the cloud networking service.
 This service is powered by OpenStack's networking project Neutron which allows you to connect your website or app to a database, or to set up a site-to-site VPN.
 This part of the CloudConsole will give you access to manage your network topology, routers, VPN and architecture.

-The following cloud service is the cloud orchestration.
+The following cloud service is cloud orchestration.
 The service which is powered by the OpenStack project Heat gives you access to stacks and resource types such as instances, floating IPs, volumes and security groups.
 The provided templates give you a fast and easy way to deploy your cloud infrastructure in a consistent and repeatable manner within minutes.

 The next cloud service available on the VEXXHOST CloudConsole is the domain name system (DNS).
 This service allows you to maintain the integrity and functionality of your DNS.
 In the CloudConsole you can quickly create, manage and delete DNS zones.

 In the data processing tab, you have access to fully managed big data tools.
 The service allows you to easily access data processing tools and plugins such as Hadoop and Cloudera.
-For example, opting for the Vanilla Apache Hadoop plugin provides you the ability to launch upstream Vanilla Apache Hadoop cluster without any management consoles.
+For example, opting for the Vanilla Apache Hadoop plugin provides you with the ability to launch upstream Vanilla Apache Hadoop cluster without any management consoles.
 In the CloudConsole, you can create clusters and choose between the available plugins.

 The last service on the VEXXHOST CloudConsole is cloud Object Storage.
 This service is powered by the OpenStack project Swift.
 The highly scalable and distributed object storage uses clusters of standardized servers to store virtual machine images as well as user files.

 This concludes our overview of the VEXXHOST CloudConsole.
-If you have any questions about the console, please do not hesitate to contact a team member at email@example.com.
-We’ll be more than happy to answer any question you may still have!
+If you have any questions about the console, please do not hesitate to contact a team member at firstname.lastname@example.org.
+We'll be more than happy to answer any questions you may still have!